bishtanuj/stringManipulation/README.md

-# stringManipulation
+# String Manipulation
-Contains manipulations with string
+Thsi repository contains manipulations with string
 The program it contains is in C language and manipulation with strings are done without using string library